-You are obliged to follow the seat manufacturer's instructions equipped with Top Tether anchor points, secure it to the correspondent ring page 34.
-Observe the manufacturer's in-
+You are obliged to follow the seat manufacturer's instructions equipped with Top Tether anchor points, secure it to the correspondent ring >>> page 35.
+Observe the manufacturer's instructions

-- Open the cut-out section behind the marked grooves to access the retaining rings "" Fig. 26.
+- Open the cut-out section behind the marked grooves to access the retaining rings 33 Fig. 24. - Press the child seat onto the "ISOFIX/iSize" retaining rings until the child seat is heard to engage securely yy Fig. 25.
+If the child seat is